 Before we attempt orgasm, we must be aroused so that we are capable of orgasm.
 For a man this involves having an erection.
 A man’s arousal causes the penis to become erect and makes penetration possible.
 The female phallus (clitoris) is not capable of penetration.
 A woman does not have clitoral erections because her arousal plays no part in reproduction.

-A man experiences a reliable arousal cycle from erection to ejaculation.
+A man generally experiences a reliable arousal cycle from erection to ejaculation.
 A woman does not.
 Female arousal (the kind that leads to orgasm) has to be consciously generated.
 Equally her orgasm is not guaranteed at any stage.
-Relative to men, women are completely inflexible in the kind of stimulation that leads to orgasm.
-Women achieve orgasm through highly specific stimulation of the internal clitoral organ.
+Relative to men, women are much more restricted in how they obtain the kind of stimulation that leads to orgasm.
+Women achieve orgasm by pressing fingers down into the internal clitoral organ.